rynerisraid/data_structures_and_algorithm/README.md

 objects categorized internally as arrays.
 The Array is one of the recognized JavaScript object types, and as such, there is a set of properties and functions you can use with arrays.

+## List

+Lists are one of the most common organizing tools people use in their day-to-day lives.
+We have to-do lists, grocery lists, top-ten lists, bottom-ten lists, and many other types.
+Our computer programs can also use lists, particularly if we only have a few items to store in list form.
+Lists are especially useful if we don’t have to perform searches on the items in the list or put them into some type of sorted order.
+When we need to perform long searches or complex sorts, lists become less useful, especially with more complex data structures.
+This chapter presents the creation of a simple list class.
+We start with the definition of a list abstract data type (ADT) and then demonstrate how to implement the ADT.
+We wrap up the chapter with some problems that are best solved with lists

+ADT:
+listSize (property) Number of elements in list pos (property) Current position in list length (property) Returns the number of elements in list clear (function) Clears all elements from list toString (function) Returns string representation of list getElement (function) Returns element at current position insert (function) Inserts new element after existing element append (function) Adds new element to end of list remove (function) Removes element from list front (function) Sets current position to first element of list end (function) Sets current position to last element of list prev (function) Moves current position back one element next (function) Moves current position forward one element currPos (function) Returns the current position in list moveTo (function) Moves the current position to specified position